Music Director Lara Webber has conducted LAS concerts at school assemblies in Livermore and Pleasanton elementary schools since 2015.

-This year, more than twenty-five orchestra members volunteered at performances at Donlon and Fairlands Elementary Schools in Pleasanton on April 19 and Leo R. Croce and Altamont Creek Elementary Schools in Livermore on May 3, reaching a total of approximately 2,000 students.
+In 2018, more than twenty-five orchestra members volunteered at performances at Donlon and Fairlands Elementary Schools in Pleasanton on April 19 and Leo R. Croce and Altamont Creek Elementary Schools in Livermore on May 3, reaching a total of approximately 2,000 students.
 As in 2017, actor Michael Wayne Rice of the Livermore Shakespeare Festival narrated Sergei Prokofiev’s classic work “Peter and the Wolf,” followed by questions and student responses led by Music Director Lara Webber.
 The six outreach concerts were made possible by several grants.

 April 2017 School Assemblies

 On April 20, 2017, the Livermore-Amador Symphony took a full orchestra into Valley View and Vintage Hills elementary schools in Pleasanton, reaching over 900 students in one day with three performances of “Peter and the Wolf” led by Lara Webber.
 The music captivated the imagination of the kids, who enthusiastically answered questions and shared their ideas about the music they heard.
 They were particularly enthralled with the narration by actor Michael Wayne Rice, an associate artist with Livermore Shakespeare Festival.
 The program was tied into the common core curriculum, with an emphasis on critical thinking, imagery, and storytelling through music.
 Each performance opened with the “Star Spangled Banner,” with full-throated singing from all the students, and closed with the kids clapping and marching along to Sousa’s “Washington Post March.”